loicknuchel/ionic-starter/README.md

-#### WORK IN PROGRESS

 # Ionic starter

-This project aims to let you start really quickly a new ionic project by simply cloning this repo.
+This repo aims to let you start really quickly a new ionic project by simply cloning this repo.
 This app comes with an setted up environment, usefull boilerplate code and best practices with ionic.
 Feel free to open an issue to any question or suggestion you could have.

 I'm not alone trying to achieve that, take a look at similar projects :